Nickelodeon Movies: 2010s

 In 2012, following the news of the Viacom buyout of the Teenage Mutant Ninja Turtles franchise, it was announced that Nickelodeon would produce a new film through Paramount Pictures with an expected release date sometime in 2012.
 In late May 2011, it was announced that Paramount and Nickelodeon had brought Michael Bay and his Platinum Dunes partners Brad Fuller and Andrew Form on to produce the next film that would reboot the film series.
 Bay, Fuller, and Form would produce alongside Walker and Mednick.
 For the script, the studio originally hired Art Marcum and Matt Holloway to write the film for close to a million dollars.
 A year later the studio turned to writers Josh Appelbaum and André Nemec to rewrite the script.
 In February 2012, Jonathan Liebesman was brought into negotiations to direct the film.
 It was released on August 8, 2014.

 On October 26, 2012, the studio released a Halloween comedy film, Fun Size, starring Victoria Justice, Johnny Knoxville, and Thomas Mann.
-This film met with negative reviews, and was a box office failure.
-It grossed $11.4 million, and is the lowest wide-grossed film ever produced by Nickelodeon Movies.
+This film met with negative reviews and was a box office failure.
+It grossed $11.4 million and is the lowest wide-grossed film ever produced by Nickelodeon Movies.

 A reboot of Teenage Mutant Ninja Turtles opened on August 8, 2014.
 It was the biggest opening weekend for any movie produced by Nickelodeon Movies, grossing over $65 million in its first three days of release in the United States.
 It has since become Nickelodeon Movies's highest-grossing movie domestically (in North America) and worldwide, with over $191 million domestically and a total of $493.3 million worldwide.

 On February 6, 2015, The SpongeBob Movie: Sponge Out of Water, the second film based on SpongeBob SquarePants, was released.
 The film grossed almost $163 million in the United States and $323.4 million worldwide, making it the third-most successful film produced by the studio.

 On June 3, 2016, the studio released Teenage Mutant Ninja Turtles: Out of the Shadows.
 The film was met with mixed reviews and grossed $240.6 million worldwide.

 Nickelodeon Movies was also involved in the film Monster Trucks, though merely as a label partner as Paramount vacillated several times about including the Nickelodeon Movies vanity card within the film.
-It was released on January 13, 2017, as a critical and box-office flop.
+It was released on January 13, 2017, and was unsuccessful at the box office.

-An original animated feature produced by Paramount Animation and Nickelodeon Movies in association with Ilion Animation Studios, titled Wonder Park, released on March 15, 2019, with reviews being mixed, praising the animation and voice acting while criticizing the story and tone, and performed poorly at the box office, grossing $119 million against a budget of $80–100 million.
-A television series based on it, which is titled Adventures in Wonder Park, is scheduled to air on Nickelodeon in the near future making it the third animated film from Nickelodeon Movies, after Jimmy Neutron: Boy Genius and Barnyard, to serve as the basis for an animated series on the network.
+An original animated feature produced by Paramount Animation and Nickelodeon Movies in association with Ilion Animation Studios, titled Wonder Park, released on March 15, 2019, after several changes in its release due to internal corporate politics, with reviews being mixed, praising the animation and voice acting while criticizing the story and tone, grossing $119 million against a budget of $80–100 million, and a subsequent planned animated series was shelved.